Dev-student888/Beecrowd_Solved_Problems/README.md

 # URI-Online-Judge
-In this repository I'll just put exercises.
+In this repository I'll just put exercises from the site.